There are two main types of charges when selling your business:

 "Retainers" are flat-fees paid in advance to secure the services of an M&A firm.
 They can be charged up front or by the month.

 MIDSTREET TIPIf your business is under $25 million in revenue, beware of firms charging large up-front fees for valuations or consultations.

 Now that you’ve got the basics, let’s discuss how the size of your business influences the price you’ll pay.Size Matters

-Most businesses fall into one of three
+While there are no strict definitions, most businesses fall into one of three

 - Main Street Business - $0.00 – $1M in revenue